NFL Conference Futures Betting

-As for the Jets defence, they have fought hard to keep the team in games (especially when the offence has been non-existent), but they still lack a killer instinct to change a game, as highlighted by the fact they are yet to record an interception.
+As for the Jets defense, they have fought hard to keep the team in games (especially when the offense has been non-existent), but they still lack a killer instinct to change a game, as highlighted by the fact they are yet to record an interception.
 Don’t waste your money on the Jets.

 Current AFC odds: +600 (Odds before season: +650)